wilsonj806/urban-choreo-ec/README.md

 **Version 1.0.0 should have the following done**
 - UI refactoring if any
   - change About page to be a full-width banner with the card
+- Images for backgrounds and cards
+  - landing page should have a background in addition to the current one
+- Dynamic nav bar background color?

 ## Cloning instructions